DEKAAS/odin_recipe/README.md

-# odin_recipe
+# Odin recipe-website
-#interstellar_recipes
 #first_assignment_Of_Odin2023

-Embark on a Flavor Odyssey with These Otherworldly Recipes!
+Embark on a flavor odyssey with these otherworldly recipes!
-My first interstellar recipes from the vast galaxies made with html and css.
+My first interstellar recipes from the vast galaxies.
+--i did also use midjourney to generate the images--